 - Use the Primary Accreditation Self-Assessment Tool [doc] to assess your readiness to apply.

 - Download the Application Manual: Accreditation Program and operate according to ANCC criteria for 6 months.

-- Plan, implement and evaluate at least 3 educational activities according to standards outlined in the manual.
+- Plan, implement and evaluate at least 3 professional development or education activities according to standards outlined in the manual.

 –AND– Apply for approval of the individual education activities through an ANCC Accredited Approver